Amish Furniture Wood Care Instructions

 • Wax or Gum: Harden the substance by holding an ice cube wrapped in a cloth against it.
 Pry off with fingernail.
 Rub the area with extra fine (0000) steel wool dipped in mineral spirits.
 Wipe dry.

-Shown below is what's known as a "humidity gap".
+"humidity gap".
 This is a naturally occurring issue with all solid wood furniture.
 As Humidity levels drop, wood shrinks causing the gapping shown.
 As humidity levels increase, the wood will swell, minimizing the gap.
 If you have solid wood furniture in your home, you must insure 35-45% humidity is maintained during winter months.